justmansam/xkcd_comics/README.md

 Sharing data was also a new thing for me to get used to it.
 I came up with a solution but I'm not very content with it.
 It could be better.

 Getting notification is the trickiest part of this challenge in my opinion.
-I've done it on my other project.
+I've done it on my other project 'doyur'.
+(I did yeah..
+What?).
 But it was hell.
 So it would take more than 16 hours to make it correctly.
 Yeah, maybe 16 and a half would be fine!

+By that, if the client wants to read comics on tv or watch NO!

+Final Comments:

+It was great experience overall.
+I had fun learning new ways and not being able to implement them correctly!
+Thanks for that.
+It was a cure for my ego :)

+And actually I found the solution on GitHub () but hey who does that!